-It can also report binary (positive/negative), trinary (positive/negative/neutral) and single scale (-4 to +4) results.
+SentiStrength can also report binary (positive/negative), trinary (positive/negative/neutral) and single scale (-4 to +4) results.
 SentiStrength was originally developed for English and optimised for general short social web texts but can be configured for other languages and contexts by changing its input files - some variants are demonstrated below.Finnish, German, Dutch Spanish.
-Russian, Portuguese, French, Arabic, Polish, Persian, Swedish, Greek, Welsh, Italian.
+Russian, Portuguese, French, Arabic, Polish, Persian, Swedish, Greek, Welsh, Italian, Turkish.

-SentiStrength is free for academic research.
+SentiStrength is free for academic research and is certified safe by Softpedia.
 Please contact the author for the commercial Java version or a commercial license for the online version.
 The free version runs under Windows only and is provided without liability or guarantees for any uses.
 Downloading SentiStrength and/or the configuration files signifies acceptance of these conditions.
 This version does not contain the keyword or domain classification facilities.